phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 306804
+#Total Number of Tweets: 1108539
-#Number of Clinton Tweets: 304912
+#Number of Trump Tweets: 307288
-#Number of Cruz Tweets: 221163
+#Number of Clinton Tweets: 305265
-#Number of Sanders Tweets: 206705
+#Number of Cruz Tweets: 221525
-#Number of Rubio Tweets: 51745
+#Number of Sanders Tweets: 206907
-#Number of Carson Tweets: 15696
+#Number of Rubio Tweets: 51838
-#Total Number of Tweets:
+#Number of Carson Tweets: 15718
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---